ivadsiuls/EndingsModule/README.md

 }
 ```

-set the PLACE_ID variable to the PlaceId of your game's place that you'll be re-teleported to.
+set the PLACE_ID variable to the PlaceId of your game's place that you'll be re-teleported to once you press the rejoin button.

 Inside the "badges" table, add the name of your ending, then the BadgeId you want for it.
 Something like this: